notes

 The command codex-toggle shows or hides the Codex window.
 If the Codex buffer is currently visible and another window exists, it deletes the Codex window; if the Codex window is the only window, it buries the buffer instead.
 If the buffer is hidden, it displays it using codex-display-window-fn.
 The codex-no-delete-other-windows parameter is applied to the window.
 If codex-toggle-auto-select is non-nil, focus moves to the Codex window when it is shown (Window management).

 The command codex-switch-to-buffer switches to the Codex buffer for the current project.
 If multiple instances are running, you are prompted to select one.
-With a prefix argument, it shows all Codex instances across all directories.
+With a prefix argument, it shows all live Codex instances across all directories.
+Buffers whose terminal process has exited are ignored even if their names still match the Codex buffer pattern.

-The command codex-select-buffer prompts you to select from all running Codex instances across all directories and switches to the selected one.
+The command codex-select-buffer prompts you to select from all live Codex instances across all directories and switches to the selected one.

 The command codex-toggle-read-only-mode toggles the terminal between read-only mode and interactive mode.
 In read-only mode (eat’s Emacs mode or vterm’s copy mode), you can navigate and copy text using normal Emacs keybindings.
 In interactive mode, keystrokes are sent to the terminal.